UPPMAX/programming_formalisms_intro/doc/index.rst

 .. admonition:: This course aims to

-   - give...
-      - life scientists,
-      - bioinformaticians,
-      - and other scientists
+   - give bioinformaticians and other scientists
-      ... with some experience in programming and scripting an understanding of the underlying principles of software development, design, and programming.
+       ... with some experience in programming and scripting
+       - an understanding of the underlying principles of software development, design, and programming.

    - strengthen the understanding of:
       - more advanced programming concepts